 Educational Events for Clergy & Lay Persons

 The Council holds more than a dozen workshops and conferences annually, including the Washington Island Forum, the Annual Board Meeting and seminars held throughout the state designed with clergy and lay people in mind.
-For a listing of current and future events see our Events Page and online registration.
+See a list of current and future under the Events tab.

 On April 9, 2004, Governor Jim Doyle signed Senate Bill 207 which impacts the ministry of every clergyperson and congregation in the State of Wisconsin.
 The legislation aims at protecting God’s most precious creation: the children of Wisconsin.
 The bill requires clergy to report suspected cases of child sexual abuse, extends the statute of limitations for filing criminal and civil charges of alleged child sexual abuse, and clarifies the conditions under which religious organizations can be sued for actions of offending clergy.